yuunadev/Summer2024/README.md

 ## Introduction
 This is for Guzman Energy 2024 Summer Full-Time/Part-Time Quant Internship recuriting.
 - **Assignment 1-3 are required**.
-Assignment 4 is optional. (if you apply Full-Time position instead of Full-Time Intern, Assignment 4 is required.)
+Assignment 4 is optional. (if you apply Full-Time position instead of Part-Time Intern, Assignment 4 is required.)
 - You can use either **R** or **Python** (Recommended) for coding.
 - Requirements:
   - create your own github repository for result delivery